Columnstore indexes - Design guidance

 Don't use a clustered columnstore index when:

-- The table requires varchar(max), nvarchar(max), or varbinary(max) data types.
-Or, design the columnstore index so that it doesn't include these columns.
+The table requires varchar(max), nvarchar(max), or varbinary(max) data types.
+Or, design the columnstore index so that it doesn't include these columns (Applies to: SQL Server 2016 (13.x) and previous versions).

 For more information, see Columnstore indexes - data warehousing.